Damir Grgić (Croatian footballer)

-Damir Grgić (born May 18, 1992) is a Croatian footballer currently playing as a defender for TuS Koblenz in the German fifth-tier Oberliga Rheinland-Pfalz/Saar.
+Damir Grgić (born May 18, 1992) is a Croatian footballer who plays as a centre-back for TuS Koblenz in the German fifth-tier Oberliga Rheinland-Pfalz/Saar.

-Club career
+Career

-He had spells in the NOFV Oberliga with Malchower SV and in Austria with four different teams.
+Grgić had spells in the NOFV Oberliga with Malchower SV and in Austria with four different teams.
 He joined TuS Koblenz in summer 2022 after stints in the top flights of Slovenia, India, Croatia and Albania.